 She is the Chair of the Graduate Fellowships Advisory Committee (GFAC).
 She can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.

 Applicants should contact the Center for Writing, and Learning (Howarth 109 Phone x3404) and make an appointment for any editing assistance they need for their personal statements and project proposals.

 The Graduate Fellowships Committee (GFC) evaluates student applications before they are submitted to the Institute of International Education (IIE).
 The committee, at your campus

 Visit the Fulbright website for more information about the program: http://us.fulbrightonline.org/home.html

 - If you are interested in a Study/Research Fulbright, you should talk to a professor at Puget Sound who specializes in the area you want to study and ask him or her for help in preparing your proposal.
 Professors are usually the best sources of advice on picking a host country and establishing contact with a host institution in that country.

-- Contact Kelli Delaney and let her know that you are planning to apply.
+- Contact the Associate Director of Fellowships and Academic Advising and let them know that you are planning to apply.